 The National Arbor Day Foundation lists nine things you should know about trees.

-Trees are property that, just like your house, can have monetary value.
 The US Forest Service provides an in-depth accounting of benefits of the urban forest.

 The National Arbor Day Foundation has information on tree identification.

 The J.C.
 Raulston Arboretum is on the west side of Raleigh.

 The North Carolina Botanical Garden is in Chapel Hill.

 The N.C.
 Division of Forest Resources operates a system of educational state forests.